Izzy Slapawitz: Involvement in the "internet wrestling community"

 Since 2001, Smith was involved in the internet wrestling community interacting with fans on KayfabeMemories.com and WrestlingClassics.com.
 He was briefly a KayfabeMemories.com guest columnist in 2004.
 In 2008, Smith participated in a "shoot interview" available on DVD.

 Political commentator

 A Jewish-American conservative, Smith was a member of the Libertarian Party of New York in Queens.
-He revived his "Izzy Slapawitz" character for a series of YouTube videos between June 2011 and September 2012 discussing the debt ceiling crisis, free speech, right-to-work legislation, support for Israel, and U.S. foreign policy in the Middle East.
+He revived his "Izzy Slapawitz" character for a series of YouTube videos between June 2011 and September 2012.
+In these videos, Smith discussed the debt ceiling crisis, free speech, right-to-work legislation, support for Israel, and U.S. foreign policy in the Middle East.

 Death

 Smith died on December 28, 2019, after suffering cardiac arrest during surgery.